awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-lifecycle.md

 ## Instances in service<a name="as-lifecycle-inservice"></a>

 Instances remain in the `InService` state until one of the following occurs:
 + A scale\-in event occurs, and Amazon EC2 Auto Scaling chooses to terminate this instance in order to reduce the size of the Auto Scaling group\.
-For more information, see [Controlling which Auto Scaling instances terminate during scale in](as-instance-termination.md)\.
+For more information, see [Control which Auto Scaling instances terminate during scale in](as-instance-termination.md)\.
 + You put the instance into a `Standby` state\.
 For more information, see [Enter and exit standby](#as-lifecycle-standby)\.
 + You detach the instance from the Auto Scaling group\.
 For more information, see [Detach an instance](#as-lifecycle-detach)\.
 + The instance fails a required number of health checks, so it is removed from the Auto Scaling group, terminated, and replaced\.
-For more information, see [Health checks for Auto Scaling instances](healthcheck.md)\.
+For more information, see [Health checks for Auto Scaling instances](ec2-auto-scaling-health-checks.md)\.

 ## Scale in<a name="as-lifecycle-scale-in"></a>

 The following scale\-in events direct the Auto Scaling group to detach EC2 instances from the group and terminate them:
 + You manually decrease the size of the group\.
 For more information, see [Manual scaling for Amazon EC2 Auto Scaling](as-manual-scaling.md)\.
 + You create a scaling policy to automatically decrease the size of the group based on a specified decrease in demand\.
 For more information, see [Dynamic scaling for Amazon EC2 Auto Scaling](as-scale-based-on-demand.md)\.
 + You set up scaling by schedule to decrease the size of the group at a specific time\.
-For more information, see [Scheduled scaling for Amazon EC2 Auto Scaling](schedule_time.md)\.
+For more information, see [Scheduled scaling for Amazon EC2 Auto Scaling](ec2-auto-scaling-scheduled-scaling.md)\.

 It is important that you create a corresponding scale\-in event for each scale\-out event that you create\.
 This helps ensure that the resources assigned to your application match the demand for those resources as closely as possible\.